Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 ---

-1. If you already have the **VFD mounting spacer and E-stop assembled**, go to Step 2!
+1. If you already have the **VFD mounting spacer and E-stop assembled**, go to the next step!
 Otherwise:

     * Fully seat two (2) M5 lock nuts into the VFD mounting spacer.
 Place the VFD mounting spacer onto the **inner face of the front-left AltMill leg**, then assemble the E-stop on the outer face of the leg using two (2) M5-30mm screws.